 On Oct.
-18, 2021, it was announced that hackers hit Sinclair Broadcasting Group with a Ransomware attack.
+4, 2022, it was announced that hackers hit CommonSpirit Health, who run over 140 hospitals and 2,000 healthcare centers across 21 states, with a ransomware attack.
 Malicious code seized control of the company's servers, restricting access until the hackers' ransom demands were met.
-The result of the ambush was blank screens instead of ads, as revenue generation was held hostage across Sinclair’s 185 U.S. TV stations.
+The results of the ambush were downed systems and a disruption of patient care across hospitals tin several states.

 Let’s be honest: Airtight cybersecurity hasn’t traditionally been a priority for small businesses.
 But it's a must in today's world, where digital technology permeates every aspect of life.
 Virtual systems contain near-limitless amounts of personal information, and customers and employees count on their business partners to keep that information private and secure.

-Businesses don't think twice about protecting their interests from financial loss associated with damages and legal claims. , covering job-related injuries, and , covering customer injury, property damage, etc., are commonly purchased policies.
+Businesses don't think twice about protecting their interests from financial loss associated with damages and legal claims.
+Workers' compensation, covering job-related injuries, and general liability, covering customer injury, property damage, etc., are commonly purchased policies.

 Why not insure against cyberattacks, the financial aftermath of which can devastate an organization?
-The good news is that affordable is now available to protect businesses from technology-related risks.
+The good news is that affordable cyber liability insurance is now available to protect businesses from technology-related risks.

 Read on to learn about cyber risks and why now is the time for business owners to protect their organizations with cyber liability insurance.